nathancharlesjones/Look-up-Table-Examples/02_Other-Sin-Improvements/README.md

 // Define a fixed-point type with 1 sign bit (implied), 9 integer bits, and 22 fractional bits typedef int32_t q9_22_t;
 ```
 The first covers a range from [-1, 0.99999999976] in increments of 2.3283064e-10, perfect for representing the output values of our sin LUTs.
 The second covers a range from [-512, 511.999999762] in increments of 2.38418579e-7; it's used to represent the input values.
 Why is the integer portion so large if the input will only be as large as 2\*PI?
-Because for two of the fixed-point LUTs, the input is multiplied by 64 in order to get the array index and any fixed-point number with less than 9 integer bits could possible overflow, causing erroneous results.
+Because for two of the fixed-point LUTs, the input is multiplied by 64 in order to get the array index and any fixed-point number with less than 9 integer bits could possibly overflow, causing erroneous results.

 Since multiplying and dividing fixed-point numbers changes the location of the radix point (see the link above for an explanation why), special operations are needed in order to preserve the position of the radix (or, more accurately, special operations are needed in order for the developer to specify what they want the final position of the radix to be).
 The code at that link provides these functions for us (such as `FDIV` and `FSUBG`), including a few that may seem redundant but which provide for a consistent interface (such as `FADD` and `FMULI`), as well as a few really useful operations (`TOFLT`, `TOFIX`, and `FCONV`).
 These functions can (mostly) be used as direct stand-ins for the normal integer or floating-point operations in our LUT functions (i.e. `double x = radians * 64` could be replaced with `q9_22_t x = FMULI(radians, 64)`).